rulma/Kickstarter-Anlaysis/README.md

 In order to account for this in the future maybe we could use an additional column that gave the Cost of Living Index for each campaign and its respective campaign.
 Using this index we could develop a way to weight our campaigns and their relative success to the cost of living in their area.
 In addition, we could convert all of our currency values into a uniform currency such as the USD.
 This would make it easier to compare a campaign that raised MX$ 40,0000 to one that raised USD $40,0000.

+With the inclusion of a COI index and uniformed currency we could create a more accurat graph to compare the relative finacial success of the campaigns.
+We could accurately compare a campaign that raised $400,000 in NYC with a campaign in small town Mexico that raised $2,000.
+Without accounting for the difference in costs of living we would assume that the NYC campaign was more succesful or better performing but in comparison the campaign in Mexico may have a raised a greater amount of money relative to the GDP of its community.

 ## Results

 With our analysis we are able to draw several conclusions.
 In our initial analysis we looked at the relationship between a campaigns launch date and its outcome.
 We found that from the month of January to May we saw the total number of succesful campaigns doubled, meanwhile, the total number of canceled and failed campaigns held relatively constant.
 The number of sucesful campaigns peaks in the month of May and then slowly regresses as the summer comes to an end.